>

 $ mkdir genome $ star --runThreadN 4 --runMode genomeGenerate --genomeDir genome --genomeFastaFiles genome.fa --sjdbGTFfile annotation.gtf

-The reference FASTA file is specified with --genomeFastaFiles, and the annotation (GTF file) is specified with --sjdbGTFfile.
-The index files will be created in the genome directory.
+The reference FASTA file is passed via --genomeFastaFiles, and the gene annotation (GTF file) is passed via --sjdbGTFfile.
+The resulting index files will be written to the genome directory.

-Index files are required for fast sequence searching and must be created in advance for almost all mapping software, not just STAR.
+Index files enable fast sequence lookup and must be generated ahead of time for virtually all mapping tools, not just STAR.

 Mapping